steveshogren/blog-source/source/_posts/2014-05-04-inversed-polymorphism.markdown

 best tool for the job!

-As to safety, adding a new type is easy with interfaces, but the developer is left to find all places the concrete classes are instantiated themselves.
+As to safety, adding a new type is easy with interfaces, but the developer is left without assistance to find all places the concrete classes are instantiated and add the new type.
 Niether compiler will offer any warnings for a new interface subclass.
 For pattern matching polymorphism, the compiler will warn that there are missing cases every place a change needs to be made.
+So while harder to add a new type with pattern matching, it is safer.

 || Adding a Type  | Modifying Behavior |
 |------------- |------------- | ------------- |